vifreefly/procsd/README.md

 ## ToDo
 * Add Capistrano integration examples
 * Optional possibility to generate Ngnix config (with out-of-box SSL using [Certbot](https://certbot.eff.org/lets-encrypt/ubuntubionic-nginx)) for an application to use Ngnix as a proxy and serve static files
-* Add integration with [Inspeqtor](https://github.com/mperham/inspeqtor) to monitor application services and get alert notifications if someting happened
+* Add integration with [Inspeqtor](https://github.com/mperham/inspeqtor) to monitor application services and get alert notifications if something happened

 ## License